-Recently, one of our most experienced SSAT tutors, Kate Kula, sat down with Educational Counselor Katy Dunn to discuss the most common questions they hear about private high school testing.
+Recently, one of our most experienced SSAT tutors, Kate Kula, sat down with Katy Dunn, Director of Educational Planning, to discuss the most common questions they hear about private high school testing.
 Here’s the highlights of their conversation, with Kate interviewing Katy:

 1. Should I submit the highest overall SSAT percentile score or the highest individual subscore?

 Nothing makes your head run around in circles more quickly than staring at multiple SSAT score reports trying to determine which one to submit with your child’s private school application.
-If there is an entirely overall highest report with highest subscores in each area for instance, then the choice to send that report is fairly clear.
+If there is a single highest report with the overall highest subscores in each area for instance, then the choice to send that report is fairly clear.
 But much more frequently, there is a large variation among test dates.
 In fact, for the SSAT in particular, we often see widely varying test results, so this issue can loom even more largely.

 While there is no hard and fast rule, the first thing to look for is consistency.
 Schools are interested in students who are solid and prepared.
 They are also looking for your test scores to reflect the grades they see on your transcript.
 So if you have one score report that has a super high score, but also a super low one, that may not be your strongest option.
 If your other score report maybe does not have that very high score, but instead has three sections scores that seem to fit well with one another – say, perhaps within 10-20 percentile points of one another – that’s probably the score you want to send.

 2. Do admissions officers actually read my student’s essay?